Jongbeom-IM/DSI3/README.md

 >*the principal target application for the network is automotive safety system, Airbag ECU*

 ***AND*** This is to inform you that I have referred to DSI consortium's specification and NXP trasceiver datasheet.
+This is my Seminar about DSI3 information, DSI3's CRC I made a DSI3 calculator that reflected DSI3's independent CRC algorithm and made it into a table sheet to speed up the processing.
 ![슬라이드1](https://user-images.githubusercontent.com/80473250/165660072-d969ee62-b34b-453a-94bb-e562275d8597.JPG)
 ![슬라이드2](https://user-images.githubusercontent.com/80473250/165660097-b41d2ffd-0881-46aa-b6fa-feab585aa041.JPG)
 ![슬라이드3](https://user-images.githubusercontent.com/80473250/165660104-56b7434b-dc9b-4fcb-ad49-e909ec26b82e.JPG)